Search by Keyword

 Song Structure and Style

-An detailed examination of “Please Please Me” demonstrates the proper way to write a hit pop song in the '60s.
-It has all the ingredients that demanded attention from its listeners, including an interesting eye-catching title, an introductory harmonica riff that effortlessly sticks in your head, a fair amount of breaks which make the listener take notice of the song's key focal points, and a dramatic ending that leaves you with a feeling of satisfaction.
-Regarding the song's arrangement, as stated above, Lennon was quoted as saying that the band “aimed this one straight at the hit parade.”
+A detailed examination of “Please Please Me” shows the proper way to write a hit pop song in the '60s.
+It has all the ingredients that demanded attention from its listeners, including a very interesting eye-catching title, an introductory harmonica riff that effortlessly sticks in your memory, a fair amount of breaks which make the listener take notice of the song's key focal points, and a dramatic ending that leaves you with a satisfied feeling.
+Regarding the song's arrangement, as stated above, John Lennon was quoted as stating that The Beatles “aimed this one straight at the hit parade.”

-They start the song with a four bar introduction, premiering the memorable riff played simultaneously by John on harmonica and George on guitar.
-We do know that, even though George Martin had much to do with arranging the introductions on their original songs, The Beatles wrote this riff themselves, because Harrison was playing it repeatedly during the song’s rehearsal on September 4th, 1962 before George Martin had heard it.
+They start the song with a four bar introduction, premiering the memorable riff played simultaneously by Lennon on harmonica and Harrison on guitar.
+We do know that, even though George Martin had much to do with the arrangement of intros on their original songs, The Beatles wrote this riff themselves, because George Harrison was playing it repeatedly on guitar during the song’s rehearsal on September 4th, 1962 before George Martin had even heard it.

-We then enter into the first verse, which is sixteen measures long.
-The melody line starts with the opening riff being harmonized by John and Paul, John taking the true melody line with Paul sustaining one higher harmony note throughout the phrase.
-McCartney has called this a “cadence” and, after the fact, a Liverpool music teacher told them that she taught it to her pupils, citing “Please Please Me” as its source.
+We then enter into the first verse, this being sixteen measures in length.
+The melody line begins with the opening riff being sung in harmony by Lennon and McCartney, John singing the actual melody line with Paul sustaining one higher harmony note throughout the phrase.
+McCartney later referred to this as being called a "cadence."
+A Liverpool music teacher once informed the band that she taught this "candance" to her pupils, citing "Please Please Me" as its source.
 As stated above, McCartney got the idea from “Cathy’s Clown” by The Everly Brothers, which uses this cadence to good effect in its chorus.

-The same melodic phrase is repeated (with different lyrics) before a dramatic break occurs, introducing a new guitar riff which segues into the anticipatory “Come On” call-and-response section of the verse.
-The ‘calls’ are sung solo by John, while the ‘responses’ are harmonized by Paul and George.
+This vocal "cadence" is then repeated (with different lyrics) before a dramatic break occurs, introducing a new guitar riff that segues directly into an anticipatory “Come On” call-and-response section of the verse.
+The "calls" are vocalized solo by John, while the "responses" are harmonized by both Paul and George.
 This climaxes into the title of the song near the end of the verse, which acts as the true hook line of the song.
-And then, again, we hear the harmonica / guitar riff to set the stage for the second verse.
+Then, once again, we hear the harmonica / guitar riff to set the stage for the second verse.

-After the second verse repeats the identical musical structure, there is an unexpected break containing a drum fill by Ringo, which acts as a segue to the ten measure bridge.
-The drum fill, played by Andy White in the fourth measure on the version recorded on September 11th, 1962, is replaced by “in my heart,” which is harmonized by Paul and George.
-Instead, a drum fill is played by Ringo in the third measure.
-We see a partial reprise of the verse structure at the end of the bridge, starting with the words “you, oh yeah, why do you make me blue” mimicking the melody line of “please me, oh yeah, like I please you.”
+Verse two repeats the identical musical structure of verse one, but there is an unexpected break containing a drum fill by Ringo which is used as a segue to the ten measure bridge.
+The drum fill, played by Andy White in the fourth measure on the rendition recorded on September 11th, 1962, is replaced by “in my heart,” which is harmonized by Paul and George.
+Instead, a drum fill is performed by Ringo in the third measure.
+We see a partial reprise of the verse structure at the end of the bridge, beginning with the words “you, oh yeah, why do you make me blue” mimicking the melody line of “please me, oh yeah, like I please you.”
 Each of these phrases could be sung interchangeably.

-The bridge does not go to any uncharted territory with its chord structure, as the three chords heard in the verses are repeated throughout.
-The interest lies in the rapid fire eighth notes used predominantly throughout the bridge, in comparison with the quarter notes used in the verses.
+The bridge does not move to any uncharted territory with its chord structure, as the three chords that appear in the verses are repeated throughout.
+The interest here lies in the rapid fire eighth notes used predominantly throughout the bridge as apposed to mostly hearing quarter notes in the verses.
 This suggests an urgency which creates a counterpoint to the verses’ simple-but-catchy melody line.

-The final verse is a repeat of the first verse, with the exception of the conclusion, which repeats the “please please me” hook line three times for emphasis.
-Cleverly, the last line of the verse combines the word ‘please’ with the first word of the repeated last line, which becomes “like I please please me.”
+The final verse is a repetition of the first verse, with the exception of the conclusion, which repeats the “please please me” hook line three times for emphasis.
+Cleverly, their final lyric of this verse combines the word ‘please’ with the first word of the repeated last line, which becomes “like I please please me.”
 This clever subtlety is sung twice until the third repeated hook line ends with an exuberant and tight five chord progression which ends the song.
 This brings the final verse to a whopping total of twenty-one measures.

-The lyrics of the song are written as if the singer is relating a personal experience between his ‘girl’ and himself.
-Actually, the only indication of this is in its opening line, which is repeated twice in the song, “Last night I said these words to my girl.”
-Other than this line, the rest of the lyrics sound as if he is speaking to his ‘girl,’ addressing her throughout the song as “you.”
+The lyrics of the song are composed as if the singer is relating a personal experience between his "girl" and himself.
+Actually, the only indication of this fact is in its opening line, which is repeated twice in the song, “Last night I said these words to my girl.”
+Other than this line, the rest of the lyrics sound as if he is speaking to his "girl," addressing her throughout the song as “you.”
 Therefore, it would probably be appropriate for most of the lyrics of this song to be in quotes, being that all of this is being related to a third party.

-The excellent musicianship displayed on this track shows The Beatles to be an impressively tight unit, trained from years of experience in Hamburg as well as The Cavern Club.
-All the intricate breaks and unforeseen changes come across effortlessly, showing the public what they were really capable of even at this early stage.
+The excellent musicianship heard on this track displays The Beatles to be an impressively tight unit, trained from years of experience in Hamburg as well as The Cavern Club.
+All the intricate breaks and unpredictable changes are shown to be delivered effortlessly, showing the listener what the band was really capable of even at this early stage.

-Harrison also showed himself adept at performing the guitar riffs that became one of the trademarks of the song.
-He was a little shaky with this task when they attempted to record the song on September 11th, 1962, but during the two-and-a-half months that transpired between sessions, he was quite well-rehearsed enough to be up for the task.
+George also shows himself very adept at performing the guitar riffs that became one of the trademarks of the song.
+He was a little shaky with this task when they attempted to record the song on September 11th, but during the two-and-a-half months that transpired between sessions, he was quite well-rehearsed enough to be up for the task.

-A curious note is the change in the guitar riff at the end of the bridge.
-On the stereo version of the song, it is noticeable that the notes he is playing on the riff are different than the harmonica which he always plays in unison with.
-It is the same way on the mono version, although it’s hard to pick out of that mix.
-And, when listening to the many versions of the song done either for the BBC or on the September 11th version (available on Anthology 1), he always plays it with these different notes at the end of the bridge.
+Of curious interest is the different guitar riff at the end of the bridge.
+On the stereo recording of the song, it is noticeable that the notes he is playing on the riff are different than the harmonica which he always plays in unison with.
+It is the same way on the mono recording, although it’s hard to pick out of that mix.
+And, when listening to the many recordings of the song done either for the BBC or on the September 11th version (made available on Anthology 1), George always plays it with these different notes at the end of the bridge.
 You may either conclude that it was planned, or, more likely, that it was a mistake that became so ingrained that it always came out that way.
 One would think that if it was planned, Lennon's harmonica part would have been played the same way at that point.
 It also would not fit the established pattern of the song's structure to change the guitar riff in just that one spot.
-Well, no one ever claimed that The Beatles were perfect, and I’d be foolish to say they were.
+Well, no one has ever claimed that The Beatles were perfect, and I’d be foolish to say they were.

 American Releases

-After Dave Dexter Jr. of Capitol Records refused to release the song primarily because of John's harmonica, Vee-Jay Records agreed to release "Please Please Me" in the US on February 7th, 1963.
-No better song could have been given the privilege of becoming the a-side of the first Beatles' single in America.
-There was nearly a month-long gap after its release in Britain (on January 11th, 1963) due to Vee-Jay’s reluctance to release it, being that The Beatles were unknowns in the US.
+After Dave Dexter Jr. of Capitol Records refused to release the song primarily because of Lennon's harmonica, Vee-Jay Records agreed to release "Please Please Me" in the US on February 7th, 1963.
+No better song could have been given the privilege of becoming the a-side of the very first Beatles' single in America.
+There was nearly a month-long gap after its release in Britain (January 11th, 1963) due to Vee-Jay’s reluctance to release the single, being that The Beatles were unknowns in America.
 This delay was understandable since British acts were prone not to do well in the US up to that time.
-But when the song topped most of the British charts, most likely due to their ability to promote the song in the UK with live performances and national TV exposure, Vee-Jay thought to take the chance and release it in America.
+But when the record topped most of the British charts, most likely because of their ability to promote the song in the UK with live performances and national TV exposure, Vee-Jay thought to take the chance and release it in America.

-Although WLS in Chicago did give the song airplay (February 8th, 1963 being the date of the first time The Beatles were heard on American radio), as well as placing for a couple weeks in their local charts, the single failed to take hold nationally.
-The song did not appear at all on the Billboard Hot 100, nor on any other national charts in the US.
+Although WLS in Chicago did give the record airplay (February 8th, 1963 being the date of the first time The Beatles were heard on American radio), resulting in the song appearing in their local chart for a couple weeks, the single failed to take hold nationally.
+This song did not make any appearance on the Billboard Hot 100 at that time, nor on any other national singles chart in the US.
 This was just as well, since the artist listed on the label, as well as on promotional ads, was misspelled as “The Beattles.”
-The lucky 7,310 people who had obtained a copy through the years now have a highly prized collector's item (if it's in good shape, that is).
+The lucky 7,310 fans who had obtained a copy through the years now have a highly prized collector's item (if it's in good shape, that is).

-The next US release of the song came on January 3rd, 1964, when the single was re-released by Vee-Jay records as 'Beatlemania' hit.
-Instead of having “Ask Me Why” as its b-side (as it was back in February 1963), they paired it with their second failed US single “From Me To You.”
-It made a huge impact on the Billboard charts this time around, peaking at #3, not being able to pass “I Want To Hold Your Hand” and “She Loves You” in the top two positions.
+The next US release of the song came on January 3rd, 1964, when their single was re-released by Vee-Jay Records as a "'Beatlemania" hit.
+Instead of having “Ask Me Why” as its b-side (as it was back in February 1963), they paired it with their second failed US single "From Me To You."
+This made a huge impact on the Billboard Hot 100 this time around, peaking at #3, not being able to pass up “I Want To Hold Your Hand” and “She Loves You” which were in the top two positions on the chart.
 Vee-Jay actually spelled The Beatles name correctly this time, as well as produced promo record sleeves for the single that annouced it as "The Record That Started 'Beatlemania.'"

-Vee-Jay records was quick to follow this with an album entitled “Jolly What!
-England’s Greatest Recording Stars: The Beatles and Frank Ifield On Stage” on February 26th, 1964.
-Both sides of the first two failed Vee-Jay singles from 1963, including “Please Please Me,” were the only Beatles songs on this album.
-The rest of the record was taken up with Frank Ifield songs, including his US Top Five hit from 1962, “I Remember You.”
-This wasn’t enough of a draw for this supposedly ‘live’ album to sell well, as only 50,000 copies were sold, and a lot of these were returned shortly thereafter.
+Vee-Jay Records was quick to follow this successful LP up with something they cobbled together entitled “Jolly What!
+England’s Greatest Recording Stars: The Beatles & Frank Ifield On Stage” on February 26th, 1964.
+Both sides of The Beatles' first two failed Vee-Jay singles from 1963, including “Please Please Me,” were the only songs from the group on this album.
+The rest of the record was taken up with Frank Ifield songs, including his American #5 Billboard hit from October of 1962, “I Remember You.”
+All of this was not enough of a draw for this supposedly 'live’ LP to sell well, as only 50,000 copies were sold, and a lot of these were returned shortly thereafter.
+The album peaked at #103 on the US Billboard album chart.

-In August of 1964, we see the next appearance of the song as a Vee-Jay reissue single on their “Oldies 45” label.
+In August of 1964, we see the next appearance of "Please Please Me" as a Vee-Jay reissue single on their “Oldies 45” label.
 This made the song available as a single for another 14 months, still featuring “From Me To You” as its b-side.

 The next appearance of “Please Please Me” was on the Capitol album “The Early Beatles” which appeared on the scene on March 22nd, 1965.
-This became the only album to contain the song throughout the '60s.
-Incidentally, mono copies of this album contained a "Type B" mix of the songs created by Capitol Records that combined both channels of the stereo mix into one, the legitimate mono mixes of these songs created by George Martin appearing on the above mentioned Vee-Jay releases.
-"The Early Beatles" then appeared on an individual CD on January 21st, 2014, containing both the mono and stereo mixes on one disc.
+This became the only album to contain the song throughout the remainder of the '60s.
+Incidentally, mono copies of this LP contained a "Type B" mix of the songs created by Capitol Records that combined both channels of the stereo mix into one, the legitimate George Martin mono mixes of the songs previously being featured on all of the above mentioned Vee-Jay releases.
+"The Early Beatles" then appeared on compact disc on January 21st, 2014, containing both the mono and stereo mixes on one disc.

-Sometime in 1967, Capitol released Beatles music on a brand new but short-lived format called "Playtapes."
+During 1967, Capitol Records released Beatles music on a new but short-lived format called "Playtapes."
 These tape cartridges did not have the capability to include entire albums, so two truncated four-song versions of "The Early Beatles" were released in this portable format, "Please Please Me" being on one of these.
 These "Playtapes" are highly collectable today.

 The next release of the song takes us into the ‘70s.
-It was contained on the first official ‘Greatest Hits’ package entitled “The Beatles 1962-1966,” better known as “The Red Album.”
-The album was released on April 2nd, 1973 and was certified gold by the RIAA two days before it was released (on March 31st).
-The album, featuring “Please Please Me” as its second song, peaked at #3 on the Billboard album chart, being unable to dislodge “The Blue Album” (“The Beatles 1967-1970”) and Led Zeppelin’s “Houses Of The Holy” from the top of the charts.
-The RIAA shows sales at over 15 million units sold of this album.
-However, the RIAA tabulates the number of actual records sold, which means that this double album sold over 7 ½ million copies, an amazing feat for a group which had broken up in late 1969.
-Incidentally, this album is still available on compact disc and is still selling quite steadily, its first release being on September 20th, 1993 and its remastered version being released on August 10th, 2010.
+It was included within the first official ‘Greatest Hits’ package “The Beatles 1962-1966,” better known as “The Red Album.”
+The album was released on April 2nd, 1973 and was certified gold by the RIAA two days before the set was released (March 31st).
+The album, featuring “Please Please Me” as its second song, peaked at #3 on the US Billboard album chart, being unable to dislodge “The Blue Album” (“The Beatles 1967-1970”) and Led Zeppelin’s “Houses Of The Holy” from the top of the chart.
+The RIAA shows sales exceeding 15 million units sold of this Beatles album.
+However, the RIAA tabulates the number of actual records sold, which means that this double album sold over 7 ½ million copies, an amazing feat for a band that officially broke up in 1970.
+Incidentally, this album was first made available on compact disc on September 20th, 1993 with its remastered version being released on August 10th, 2010.

-The first time the original British "Please Please Me" album was made available in the US was the "Original Master Recording" vinyl edition released through Mobile Fidelity Sound Lab in January of 1987.
-This album included the song "Please Please Me" and was prepared utilizing half-speed mastering technology from the original master tape on loan from EMI.
+The first time the original British "Please Please Me" album was made available in America was on the "Original Master Recording" vinyl edition released through Mobile Fidelity Sound Lab in January of 1987.
+This album included the song "Please Please Me" and was prepared by utilizing half-speed mastering technology from the original master tape on loan from EMI.
 This version of the album was only available for a short time and is quite collectible today.

 The next release was on February 26th, 1987, the "Please Please Me" album being the first official Beatles compact disc.
 The US vinyl version of this album was released on July 21st, 1987.
-While this album came out in mono only, the remastered stereo version of the CD edition was released on September 9th, 2009, the stereo vinyl version coming out on November 13th, 2012.
+While this LP was only released in mono at the time, the remastered stereo version on compact disc was released on September 9th, 2009, and then on vinyl on November 13th, 2012.

-On June 30th, 1992, Capitol released the box set “Compact Disc EP Collection” which contained the mono mix of “Please Please Me” due to its inclusion on the original 1963 British EP “The Beatles’ Hits.”
+On June 30th, 1992, Capitol released the box set “Compact Disc EP Collection” which contained the mono version of “Please Please Me” due to its being featured on the original 1963 British EP “The Beatles’ Hits.”

 The September 11th, 1962 version of the song that was thought to be lost (which features Andy White on drums) was discovered and appears on the November 21st, 1995 release “Anthology 1.”
 This double CD (and cassette) sold an outstanding one million units in its first week, debuting at #1 on the Billboard chart.
 The RIAA certified sales of eight million units, which translates to four million copies of the double album.

-There is much debate and/or disappointment about “Please Please Me” not being included on the mega-million selling album “Beatles 1.”
+There is much debate and/or disappointment concerning the song “Please Please Me” not appearing on the mega-million selling album “Beatles 1.”
 The qualification for a song being included on this album was its appearance at #1 in either the UK or the US.
-Being that the song only reached #3 in America settles that issue, but its chart record in Britain is another story.
-Since there was no one accepted pop chart in Britain back in 1963, it depends on which music newspaper chart you look at.
+Because the song only reached #3 in America settles that issue, but its chart appearance in Britain is another story.
+Since there was no one accepted singles chart in Britain back in 1963, it depends on which music newspaper chart you look at.
 New Musical Express (said by some to be the main chart at the time) and Disc and Melody Maker both show the song peaking at #1, while Record Retailer shows it only peaking at #2.
 As it turned out, Record Retailer has since evolved into the standard "UK Singles Chart," therefore the determination was that “Please Please Me” didn’t quite deserve to be included on the “Beatles 1” album.

-A 6 CD box set was released on July 17th, 2001 entitled "Produced By George Martin," which was a huge compilation set that included examples of George Martin's production work throughout his career.
+An elaborate 6 CD box set came out on July 17th, 2001 titled "Produced By George Martin," which was a huge compilation set that included examples of George Martin's production work throughout his career.
 "Please Please Me" was included on the disc entitled "Disc Three (That Was The Decade That Was)."

-The September 9th, 2009 released box set “The Beatles In Mono” includes a very vibrant remastered version of the mono mix of the song.
-Also released on September 9th, 2009, in promotion of the remastered Beatles catalog, the "09.09.09 Sampler" was distributed to retailers and radio programmers, "Please Please Me" being featured therein.
-This has become quite the find for collectors.
+The September 9th, 2009 released CD box set “The Beatles In Mono” includes a vibrant remastered version of the mono mix of this song.
+Also released on September 9th, 2009, in promotion of the remastered Beatles catalog, the "09.09.09 Sampler" was distributed to retailers and radio programmers, "Please Please Me" being included.
+The vinyl edition of this box set was first released on September 9th, 2014.

-November 11th, 2013 was the date of release for the album "On Air - Live At The BBC Volume 2."
-A rare version of "Please Please Me" is contained on the album, this being recorded on July 16th, 1963 for broadcast on the radio program "Pop Go The Beatles."
+November 11th, 2013 was the release date for the album "On Air - Live At The BBC Volume 2."
+A rare version of "Please Please Me" is featured on this release, this being recorded on July 16th, 1963 for broadcast on the BBC radio program "Pop Go The Beatles."

-On October 15th, 2021, various editions of the "Let It Be" album were released that feature an interesting version of "Please Please Me."
-The "Deluxe" 2CD set, the "Super Deluxe" 5CD + Blu-ray edition and the "Super Deluxe" 4LP + 1 12" EP edition all include "take nine" and "take 10" of their recording of the song "Let It Be," between which Paul plays and sings a bit of "Please Please Me" on piano.
+On October 15th, 2021, various editions of the "Let It Be" LP were released that feature an interesting version of "Please Please Me."
+The "Deluxe" 2CD set, the "Super Deluxe" 5CD + Blu-ray edition and the "Super Deluxe" 4LP + 1 12" EP edition all include "take nine" and "take 10" of their recording of the song "Let It Be," between which McCartney plays and sings a small portion of their early hit song "Please Please Me" on piano.

-A 50th Anniversay edition of the compilation album "The Beatles / 1962 - 1966" (aka "The Red Album") was released on November 10th, 2023, this including the new mix of "Please Please Me" detailed above.
-This expanded release included 12 additional songs for a total of 38 tracks and was made available as a double CD and as a triple vinyl release on both black and red vinyl.
+A 50th Anniversay edition of the compilation LP "The Beatles / 1962 - 1966" ("The Red Album") came out on November 10th, 2023 featuring the new mix of "Please Please Me" as detailed above.
+This expanded release now included 12 additional songs for a total of 38 tracks that was available as a double compact disc and also as a triple vinyl set available on both black and red vinyl.

 Live Performances

-As stated earlier, there is no evidence to show that “Please Please Me” was performed live before its being recorded in the studio.
+As detailed above, there is not any evidence to show that “Please Please Me” was performed live before its being recorded at EMI Studios.
 In fact, it appears that they kept the song under wraps for a short time after it was recorded, wanting to premier this song when it would make the best impact.
-This turned out to be at the Mersey Beat Awards Night at The Majestic Ballroom in Birkenhead in Merseyside, England on December 15th, 1962, just after they received their award for topping the Mersey Beat poll for the second year in a row.
-This first performance of "Please Please Me" occurred just nineteen days after their official EMI recording of the song and twenty-seven days (nearly four weeks) before its official release as their second British single on January 11th, 1963.
+This turned out to be at the Mersey Beat Awards Night on December 15th, 1962 at the Majestic Ballroom in Birkenhead, Merseyside, England, right after they received their award for topping the Mersey Beat poll for the second year in a row.
+This first live performance of "Please Please Me" occurred just nineteen days after their official EMI recording of the song and twenty-seven days (nearly four weeks) before its official release as their second British single on January 11th, 1963.

-Three days before the record was released, on January 8th, 1963, The Beatles appeared on a live local Scotish TV show called "Roundup" miming a performance of "Please Please Me."
-Then, two days after the release of the single, January 13th, 1963, The Beatles taped a mimed performance of the song for the national British Saturday night TV show “Thank Your Lucky Stars,” which was broadcast on January 19th of that year.
+Three days before the record was released in the UK on January 8th, 1963, the group appeared on a live local Scotish TV show called "Roundup" miming a performance of "Please Please Me."
+Then, two days following the UK release of the single, January 13th, 1963, The Beatles taped a mimed performance of the song for the national British Saturday night TV show “Thank Your Lucky Stars,” which was broadcast on January 19th of that year.
 This opened many doors for The Beatles, helping propel the song to the top of most of the national charts.
 Then on January 16th, 1963, they mimed the song live on the Granada TV show "People And Places."

 And then came another appearance on "Thank Your Lucky Stars," this mimed performance of "Please Please Me" taped on February 17th, 1963 and aired on February 23rd of that year.
-Yet another mimed performance of the song was for the children's TV show "Tuesday Rendezvous" on April 9th, 1963, this live broadcast featuring 50 seconds of "Please Please Me" during the closing credits.
-Then came "The 625 Show," The Beatles performing "Please Please Me" at the close of the show, joined by the entire cast.
+Another mimed performance of the song was for the children's television program "Tuesday Rendezvous" on April 9th, 1963, the closing credits featuring 50 seconds of "Please Please Me" played by the group live.
+Following this was "The 625 Show," The Beatles performing "Please Please Me" at the close of the show, joined by the entire cast.
 This show was taped on April 13th, 1963 and broadcast on April 16th, 1963.
 The national BBC TV show "Pops And Lenny" was next, this being a live broadcast on May 16th, 1963, featuring a truncated version of "Please Please Me" that only lasted 1 minute and 5 seconds.

-As detailed above, The Beatles performed "Please Please Me" on April 4th, 1963, at a unique hour-long concert at Roxburgh Hall, Stowe School in Stowe, Bucks, which was an all-boys school.
-The following day, April 5th, 1963, they performed the song again at a special engagement in the early evening, this being for record company executives at EMI House in central London during a ceremony to award the group with their first silver disc, their Parlophone single "Please Please Me."
+As detailed above, the band performed "Please Please Me" on April 4th, 1963, at an hour-long concert that was held at Roxburgh Hall, Stowe School in Stowe, Bucks, this being an all-boys school.
+The following day, this being April 5th, 1963, the band performed this song again at an early evening engagement for record company executives assembled at EMI House in London during a ceremony to award The Beatles their first silver disc for their successful Parlophone single "Please Please Me."

-The song also continued to be performed live in the beginnings of their first US tour in 1964, being heard at their first American concert at the Washington Coliseum on February 11th, as well as at Carnegie Hall on February 12th.
+The song also continued to be performed live in the beginnings of The Beatles' first US tour in 1964, being heard at their first American concert at the Washington Coliseum on February 11th, and the next day at Carnegie Hall on February 12th.
 The song does not appear to be included in their set list for any tours or concert appearances after this date, since they had three huge selling singles released in Britain since then to focus on, as well as multiple placements on the US singles and album charts.
 Their June 8th, 1964 broadcast of the song in the UK on their “Around The Beatles” TV special appears to be the last time the song was heard performed by The Beatles.

-Surprisingly, McCartney chose to include “Please Please Me” as one of the final encore selections during his "The 'US' Tour," which ran from September 16th (Miami, Florida) to November 30th, 2005 (Los Angeles, California).
-This is especially surprising because, as previously stated, the song was written entirely by Lennon who also sang lead on the song.
-Prior to this, McCartney had always chosen Beatles material to perform live that he had been the lead singer on and/or had been the primary composer of.
+Surprisingly, Paul chose to include “Please Please Me” as one of the closing encore selections during his "The 'US' Tour," which ran from September 16th (Miami, Florida) to November 30th, 2005 (Los Angeles, California).
+This is especially surprising because, as previously explained, the song was composed entirely by John, who also sang lead vocals on the original recording.
+Prior to this, McCartney had always chosen Beatles songs to perform live based on those that he was the original lead singer and writer.
 The inclusion of this song on this tour, as well as the song “I’ll Get You,” has indeed broken that pattern.

 Conclusion

-America can indeed be grateful for the turn of events that led to the success of “Please Please Me” in Britain since, if this hadn’t happened, things wouldn’t have snowballed into international success for The Beatles.
-They might have remained a local Liverpool act and surely died a quiet death like most of the other local “beat” groups of their day.
+America can indeed be grateful for the turn of events that led to the success of “Please Please Me” in Britain since, if this had not happened, things would not have snowballed into international success for The Beatles.
+The band may have remained a local Liverpool act and would surely have died a quiet death as most of the other local “beat” groups of their day had.

-One can speculate that since they were in Germany during the formative months that “Love Me Do” was released, they couldn’t promote the song with national tours or television exposure like they were able to do with “Please Please Me.”
-One can speculate that if they hadn’t stumbled upon people with connections who got behind them, such as Brian Epstein, Dick James and George Martin, they would have remained obscure local celebrities.
-One can even speculate that since Britain had the worst winter on record at the time "Please Please Me" was released, a huge British audience was snowed-in and had nothing better to do than see them perform the song on “Thank Your Lucky Stars,” thus creating great exposure and newspaper reviews.
+One can speculate that since they were in Germany during the months just after the British release of “Love Me Do,” The Beatles couldn’t promote the song with national tours or television exposure like they were available to do with “Please Please Me.”
+One can speculate that if they hadn’t stumbled upon individuals with good connections who got behind them, such as Brian Epstein, George Martin and Dick James, the band would have remained obscure local celebrities.
+One can even speculate that since Britain had the worst winter on record at the time "Please Please Me" was released, a huge British audience was snowed-in and had nothing better to do than watch them perform the song on “Thank Your Lucky Stars,” thus creating amazing exposure and newspaper reviews.

 All speculation aside, it can assuredly be said that none of this would have happened without an amazingly well written song.
-“Love Me Do,” as innovative as it may have been, wouldn’t have had this impact.
-The creative songwriting ability of John Lennon came through to deliver a blockbuster song that had clever lyrics and an appealing structure which just hit home with the national audience.
+“Love Me Do,” as innovative as this was, would undoubtedly not have had the same impact.
+John Lennon's creative songwriting ability came through to deliver a blockbuster song that had clever lyrics and an appealing structure that just "hit the spot" on a national level.

-The success of the song also became a ‘feather in the cap’ for George Martin, whose arrangement suggestions proved to be just what the song needed after all.
-Their respect for George Martin increased greatly after this, the group depending on him, to a greater or lesser degree, for musical direction throughout their career.
+The record's success also became a "feather" in George Martin's "cap," his arrangement suggestions proving to be just what the song needed after all.
+Their respect for George Martin increased greatly after this, The Beatles depending on him, to a greater or lesser degree, for his musical direction throughout their career.

-However you slice it, the United States, as well as the rest of the world, can be immensely grateful for what The Beatles brought forward with this song.
-America would not have been impacted the way it was, nor would you be reading this today, if John Lennon hadn’t written a song entitled “Please Please Me.”
+However you slice it, the US, as well as the rest of the world, can be immensely grateful for what The Beatles brought forward with this song.
+American music would not have been impacted the way it was, nor would you be reading this today, if John Lennon hadn’t written a song entitled “Please Please Me.”

 Song Summary